 If you or someone you love has been struck by a car in Phoenix while walking, jogging, or riding a bicycle, it is crucial that you speak with a qualified Phoenix pedestrian accident attorney.
 The deadline in which you may file a claim to recover monetary compensation is limited according to Arizona’s statutes of limitations.
 If Torgenson Law is able to represent you or your loved one, our legal team will act quickly to present and collect essential evidence and witness testimony necessary to build your case.
 Torgenson Law has successfully represented plaintiffs throughout the state of Arizona and our attorneys can even come to you.
 Simply call Torgenson Law at (602) 759-0012 to receive your free case review.

 The process of pursuing a liability claim for injuries caused by another individual or entity involves complex legal procedures, the rules of evidence, extensive case law and statutes, and effective application of the law to the specific facts.

 If you or someone you love is injured in a pedestrian accident, you should understand your legal rights and how the pedestrian accident injury or wrongful death claim process works.
 Torgenson Law offers a free case evaluation to answer all of your important legal questions.
-There is no cost to you or obligation to speak with one of our Phoenix pedestrian accident lawyers.
+There is no cost to you or obligation to speak with one of our Phoenix pedestrian and bike accident lawyers.